2KRISHNAYADAV/Datta-VishLeshan.AI/README.md

 # 🙏 Welcome to your DattaVishLeshan.AI project

+I created this web application to help aspiring data analysts understand how data analysis works.
+This platform is currently in the testing phase under the name **Dvan.ai**.
+I kindly request you to explore its features and share any challenges or issues you encounter.
+Your feedback will help me enhance the project further.

+Excitingly, my next project is already in the pipeline, though it remains a secret for now.
+Stay tuned!

+Thank you for taking the time to read my message.
+Best regards,
+**Krishna Shyambahadur Yadav**

 ## Project info

 **URL**: https://dvan-ai.vercel.app/

-### IMP
+## 📢...
+ANNOUNCEMENTS
-### If you download this file and try to run it on your desktop or anywhere else, it will not work because it is just a demo file.
+#### If you download this file and try to run it on your desktop or anywhere else, it will not work because it is just a demo file.
 The full version of the file is private.
 If you need access to the complete code, please email me personally, and I will provide it to you.

-There are several ways of editing your application.
+- Only upload a CSV file in the drop section.
+If you encounter any errors, please check and correct the data for analysis.
+Additionally, ensure you are using a desktop device, such as a laptop or computer, as it may not work on mobile phones.
+I am working to resolve this issue.
+For any queries, feel free to email me or message me on WhatsApp.